kubernetes/website/content/en/docs/tasks/debug/debug-cluster/resource-usage-monitoring.md

 If you glance over at
 [CNCF Landscape](https://landscape.cncf.io/card-mode?category=monitoring&project=graduated,incubating,member,no&grouping=category&sort=stars)
-we can observe that Kubernetes project doesn't provide a recommendation of projects to work upon as it is totally up to the users to find the project that suites them best.
+we can observe that Kubernetes project doesn't provide a recommendation of any projects to work on, as it is totally up to the users to find the project that suites them best.
 If someone is to make a full metrics pipeline, they need to design and deploy their own infrastructure platform, of which Kubernetes is only one part.